Institution: Michigan State University (Ecological-Community Psychology), USA.

 Supervisory team: Dr. NiCole T. Buchanan.

-Position: PhD Student.
+Position: PhD Candidate.

 Current research: My research interests lie at the intersection of community psychology, public health, and policy.
 I am interested in equitable, community-based, and social justice-oriented approaches to suicide research.
 My current research explores the impacts of intersectionality on suicide risk and the role of social support as a protective factor for youth suicide.